- HOME

 Stage 4: Managed

 Digital transformation is deeply embedded in operations.
-Your processes are highly automated, reducing manual work and errors.
+Your processes are highly automated, which reduces manual work and errors.
 Technology platforms are fully integrated, giving you a unified view of business operations.
 Data-driven decision-making is standard practice.

 The culture shows high engagement with digital tools.
 Teams proactively suggest improvements.
 There's strong collaboration between departments using shared platforms and data.
 Digital capabilities are measured and optimized regularly.